brandonyuong/tic_tac_toe_ai/README.md

 the goal of winning and avoiding losses.
 It does not repeat its mistakes (if the method to record is enabled).
 This can be said to be a simple illustration of reinforcement learning.

 After a few training iterations, I started to learn from the AI of how to play Tic Tac Toe better!
+If this algorithm were to be ported to another game, such as chess or Go, I would not need to become a world champion to unseat a world champion player.

 #### How Byte Works